jdrumgoole/quick-start-python-and-mongodb/ep003-PyMongo-Read.md

 >>>
 ```

-The `find_one` querywill get the first record in the collection.
+The `find_one` query will get the first record in the collection.
 You can see
-the structure of the fields in the document.
+the structure of the fields in the returned document.
 The `_id` is the zipcode.
-The
-`city` is the city name.
+The `city` is the city name.
 The `loc` is the GPS coordindates of each zipcode.
 T
 he `pop` is the population size and the `state` is the two letter state code.
 We are connecting with the default user `demo` with the password `demo`.
 This
 user only has read-only access to this database and collection.

-So what if we want to select all the zipcodes for a particular city?
+So what if we want to select all the ZIP codes for a particular city?

-This one is easy.
 Querying in MongoDB consists of constructing a partial
 JSON document that matches the fields you want to select on.
 So to get
 all the zipcodes in the city of PALMER we use the following query